-Lehigh Business Vistex Institute for Executive Learning & Research developed this series of short talks by our faculty to help business owners and individuals cope with the new reality we are living and understand the forces that are shaping it during the COVID-19 pandemic.
+Lehigh Business Vistex Institute for Executive Education developed this series of short talks by our faculty to help business owners and individuals relate what's happening in the news to their lives and livelihoods.

-The Vistex Institute for Executive Learning & Research at Lehigh Business provides high impact, short duration programs for working professionals with a particular focus on content like you find here.
+The Vistex Institute for Executive Education at Lehigh Business provides high impact, short duration programs for working professionals with a particular focus on content like you find here.

 Kathleen Weiss Hanley, Ph.D., Bolton-Perella Chair in Finance Director, Center for Financial Services at Lehigh Business gives you a sense of why markets are so volatile during this unprecedented coronavirus health crisis.